6th May, 2025

-While role and requirements might differ through each version, as tweaks and changes are made, the fundamental idea of improving health and safety in construction remains.
+While CDM roles and responsibilities might differ through each version of the regulations, as tweaks and changes are made, the fundamental idea of improving health and safety in construction remains.

 Let's take a look at the history of the CDM Regulations.

 Step back in time to 1994.
-Back in the olden days, we still used landlines, not many people had a mobile phone, you couldn't stream movies through the internet and if you were out you had to record the TV onto tapes.
+We still used landlines, not many people had a mobile phone, you couldn't stream movies through the internet, and if you were out of the house when your favourite TV show was on you had to record it onto a videotape.
+Yes, these were the olden days.

 7.—(1) The planning supervisor shall ensure that notice of the project in respect of which he is appointed is given to the Executive in accordance with paragraphs (2) to (4) unless the planning supervisor has reasonable grounds for believing that the project is not notifiable.